-Creators are one of six career types based on the system developed by psychologist Dr. John Holland.
-This system profiles your interests to classify you as one of six types.
+Creators are one of six career types in the system developed by psychologist Dr. John Holland.
+Holland's theory of occupational choice uses your interests to classify you as one of six types.
 Each type has their own values, motivations, and preferred career fields.

-A person is classified as a Creator when he or she is mostly interested in jobs that involve creativity, originality, and artistic expression.
+A person is classified as a Creator when he or she is mostly interested in jobs that involve creativity, originality, and artistic expression (what Holland called the Artistic interest).
 Creators are typically imaginative, intuitive people who like to create something innovative and unique.

 Creators may choose careers in the arts, design, performance, music, writing, and language.